xlin-marcia/xlin-marcia.github.io/content/authors/admin/_index.md

 title: Xinlin (Marcia) Yang
 email: "marciayang.lin@gmail.com"
 ---
-I hold a Master of Engineering in Machine Learning and Data Analytics from the University of Toronto, where I developed a strong foundation in data science, predictive modeling, and deep learning methodologies.
+I hold a Master of Engineering in Machine Learning and Data Analytics from the [University of Toronto](https://www.utoronto.ca/), where I developed a strong foundation in data science, predictive modeling, and deep learning methodologies.
 My primary research interests lie in the intersection of deep learning and medical imaging, with a particular focus on 3D computer vision, multimodal learning, and temporal modeling to advance diagnostic tools for healthcare.

-My current research centers on developing methodologies for 3D cardiac image segmentation.
+My current research centers on developing methodologies for **3D cardiac image segmentation**.
 This work emphasizes enhancing precision in medical imaging through adaptable techniques suited to the complexities of multimodal inputs.
-My research aims to refine diagnostic capabilities and resilience across diverse imaging environments.
+My research aims to **refine diagnostic capabilities and resilience across diverse imaging environments**.

 Outside of research, I am driven by a passion for data-driven problem-solving and am an avid enthusiast of badminton🏸, surfing🏄, and skydiving🪂.
 If you share similar interests or have ideas for collaboration, please feel free to connect with me!